publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch69/m__us_usc_t15_s4305.md

     (g) __Admissibility into evidence; disclosure of conduct; publication of notice; supporting or answering claims under antitrust laws__

-        (1) Except as provided in paragraph (2), for the sole purpose of establishing that a person or standards development organization is entitled to the protections of [section 4303 of this title][/us/usc/t15/s4303], the fact of disclosure of conduct under subsection (a) of this section and the fact of publication of a notice under subsection (b) of this section shall be admissible into evidence in any judicial or administrative proceeding.
+        (1) Except as provided in paragraph (2), for the sole purpose of establishing that a person or standards development organization is entitled to the protections of [section 4303 of this title][/us/usc/t15/s4303], the fact of disclosure of conduct under subsection (a) and the fact of publication of a notice under subsection (b) shall be admissible into evidence in any judicial or administrative proceeding.

         (2) No action by the Attorney General or the Commission taken pursuant to this section shall be admissible into evidence in any such proceeding for the purpose of supporting or answering any claim under the antitrust laws or under any State law similar to the antitrust laws.